 A physician assistant (PA) is a medical professional who works as part of a team with a doctor.
 PA duties include diagnosing and treating illness, performing physical exams and procedures, assisting in surgery, prescribing medications, and providing patient counseling and education.
 PAs are trained and educated similarly to physicians, and therefore share similar diagnostic and therapeutic reasoning.
 Physician-PA practice can be described as delegated autonomy.
 PAs use autonomous decision-making for patient care, under the purview of a physician.
-(Learn more from PA Focus).
+Learn more from the Physician Assistant Education Association, PAEA.

 - General Chemistry with lab (2 semesters)

 - Anatomy & Physiology, Microbiology, Organic Chemistry, Physics, Biochemistry

 - Math (calculus and/or statistics)

 - When to apply: spring/early summer, about 16 months before intended entry.